Part 2. How to Manage Your Infrastructure as Code

 $ packer init sample-app.pkr.hcl $ packer build sample-app.pkr.hcl

 The first command, packer init, installs any plugins used in this Packer template.
-Packer can create images for many cloud providers—e.g., AWS, GCP, Azure, etc.—and the code for each of these providers lives not in the Packer binary itself, but in separate plugins that you install via the init command.
+Packer can create images for many cloud providers—e.g., AWS, GCP, Azure, etc.—and the code for each of these providers lives in separate plugins that you install via the init command.
 The second command, packer build, kicks off the build process.
 When the build is done, which typically takes 3-5 minutes, you should see some log output that looks like this:

 ==> Builds finished.
 The artifacts of successful builds are: